-For large fillings/fillings which are very deep (near to nerve), there can be some inflammation in the tooth making it more sensitive to contact.
+For large fillings/fillings which are very deep (near the nerve), there can be some inflammation in the tooth making it more sensitive to contact.

-New fillings can be sensitive to hot and cold liquids and other foods for the first four to six weeks after, which the sensitivity usually decreases.
+New fillings can be sensitive to hot and cold liquids, and other foods for the first four to six weeks, after which the sensitivity usually decreases.
 This is especially when the filling is very large or deep (near the nerve).
 During the initial healing stages, you may take a painkiller.
-If the sensitivity continues for an extended period of time or if the discomfort is extreme, call your dentist so that he/she can evaluate the situation and prescribe an appropriate therapy.
+If the sensitivity continues for an extended period of time or if the discomfort is extreme, call your dentist so that he/she can evaluate the situation and prescribe appropriate therapy.

 As irreversible pulpitis progresses, the pulp may die and you may experience some temporary relief of pain.
 However, bacterial infection of the dead pulp can cause a continuous intense pain that affects your sleep.